Eddie S. Glaude Jr., Ph.D.

 James S. McDonnell Distinguished University Professor of African American Studies, Princeton University

-Eddie S. Glaude Jr., Ph.D. is the James S. McDonnell Distinguished University Professor of African American Studies at Princeton University.
-Dr. Glaude is the former president of the American Academy of Religion, the largest professional organization of scholars of religion in the world.
-He is the author of a number of books, including the New York Times bestseller Begin Again: James Baldwin’s America and Its Urgent Lessons for Our Own and Democracy in Black: How Race Still Enslaves the American Soul.
+One of the nation’s most prominent scholars, Eddie S. Glaude, Jr., Ph.D. is an author, political commentator, public intellectual, and passionate educator who examines the complex dynamics of the American experience.
+He is the James S. McDonnell Distinguished University Professor of African American Studies at Princeton University, and the former president of the American Academy of Religion, the largest professional organization of scholars of religion in the world.

 Dr. Glaude hails from Moss Point, Mississippi, a small town on the Gulf Coast, and is a graduate of Morehouse College.
 He holds a master’s degree in African American Studies from Temple University, and a Ph.D. in Religion from Princeton University.